epiccastle/clojuressh/README.md

 `clojuressh` is a port of the `bbssh` babashka pod into a native Clojure library.
 A local installation of `ssh` is **not required**.

+This library when loaded into babashka acts as a shim to the bbssh pod.
+Thus you can refer to this in your `bb-deps.edn` and use it like you would in clojure, allowing you to write one codebase that will run on both clojure and babashka.

 ## Coordinates

 ```clojure